brunopenso/awscognitodemo-webapp/README.md

 *Only the questions that I changed the default option is described bellow.*

 - How do you want your end users to sign in?
-  - Email address or phone number and Allow email addresses
+  - Email address or phone number
+  - Allow email addresses
 - Which standard attributes are required?
+  - email
-  - email and name
+  - name
 - How will a user be able to recover their account?
   - Email only
 - Which attributes do you want to verify?